Maine Laws and Incentives

 Beneficial Electrification Policy Support and Planning

 Maine Governor’s Energy Office (Office) may petition the Maine Public Utilities Commission (MPUC) to procure energy from renewable resources to achieve emission reduction and renewable energy goals to meet electricity demand.
 MPUC must also conduct a study on cost-effective consumer financing of beneficial electrification productions, including EV charging station equipment.
-The study must analyze the advantages and disadvantages of various financing methods, and MPUC must submit a report of their findings to the Joint Standing Committee on Energy, Utilities and Technology by January 5, 2024.
+The study analyzed the advantages and disadvantages of various financing methods, and MPUC submitted a report of their findings to the Joint Standing Committee on Energy, Utilities and Technology in 2024.

 Alternative Fuel Tax Rates